frontenddogma/web-development-glossary/manuscript/c.md

 Codeline
 : → Branch

+Coding guidelines
+: Rules for how code is to be designed and formatted.
+Coding guidelines are usually established in organizations with several developers and development teams.

 CoffeeScript
 : A programming language that compiles to JavaScript.
 It adds syntactic sugar inspired by Ruby, Python, and Haskell in an effort to enhance JavaScript’s brevity and readability.
 Specific additional features include list comprehension and destructuring assignment.&nbsp;[†](#w-coffeescript) ℹ︎&nbsp;[coffeescript.org](https://coffeescript.org/)